diazod/git-prune/README.md

 	https://github.com/robbyrussell/oh-my-zsh

-2. Download or clone git-prune and copy/move to the directory.oh-my-zsh/plugins
+2. Download or clone git-prune and copy/move to the directory ~/.oh-my-zsh/plugins

 3. Edit the the following lines in the file .zshrc